NABN00B/ppsspp-site/docs/reference/custom-background-music.md

 If you know some details that are missing below, [contact me](/contact).

-More and accurate information will be available on this page over time.
+More and better information will be available on this page over time.

 ## List of games that support this feature